 The reasoning behind this is that a name contains a certain amount of authority over another person.
 If I know your name I can call you anytime and I can feel a certain authority over you.
 We have no authority over our Guardian Angels.
 They only report to one commander: God himself.
 We can ask them for help or assistance, but we must not feel that they are at our disposal.

 The Church then discourages us from naming our Angels, as we may receive a name in prayer, but it may not be divinely inspired.
 It could be influenced by the devil or by our own human thoughts.
-We have only three confirmed angel names in the Scriptures and therefore any other name we receive is difficult to confirm as inspired by God.
+We have only three confirmed angel names in Scripture and therefore any other names we receive are difficult to confirm as inspired by God.

 4) We do not become Guardian Angels when we die

 Contrary to popular belief, there is no way we can become angels after death.
 When we die, we may be separated from our bodies for the moment, but we will be reunited with them at the end of time.
 We do not become angels while we wait.
 All the angels were created at the beginning of time in one moment of creation.